 Consider that the “best” thing for the client, the partner and even the associate is for the associate to do the same type of deal or matter over and over again.
 That is how the associate gains expertise – how the client gains efficiencies – how the partner gets to not have to manage every detail.
 Operational efficiency on steroids.
 How perfect for everyone!
 Not!

 What happens here is that after several years of doing the same thing, the associate’s brain becomes crippled.
 The essence of being a “great” lawyer is that you get something to do that you have never done before and you rise to a higher level and figure it out.
 That is what being a great lawyer is.
 Anyone can just do the same thing again and again.

-So we do the right thing – and force ourselves – force our clients – force our partners – force us all – to make sure that during roughly the first five years of an associate’s working with us that the associate do as much of “everything” as possible.
+So we do the right thing – and force ourselves – force our clients – force our partners – force us all – to make sure that during the first five years of an associate working with us, the the associate does as much of “everything” as possible.
 This means, in real estate, that associates handle purchases, sales, leases (from the landlord and the tenant side), finance (from the borrower and the lender side), ground leases, international deals, joint ventures and platform transactions, portfolio transactions, difficult and messy transactions, and much more.

 Training into pure operational efficiency is perfectly logical for a law firm that does not expect lawyers to have long-term careers with the firm; however, with our mission to “attract, train and retain” talent we want our talent to be with us for the long haul.
 And, accordingly, we cannot afford to have expedient but substandard training.

 All of us at D&S are behind this.